This is the counterintuitive benefit to viewers if Netflix releases more audience numbers

 Not that the dean of TV measurement isn’t trying.
 In the case of The Irishman, a few days after Netflix made those figures known, Nielsen SVOD—which tracks streaming the same way it does TV, by using Nielsen families—put out some numbers of its own, claiming that Martin Scorsese’s latest reached 17.1 million unique views in the United States in its first five days.
 Netflix is a global service, and it released its first week results, making Nielsen’s data both myopic and less than edifying—for investors, media, or viewers—though one can do the mental gymnastics to sync up Nielsen’s info with Netflix’s and say close enough.

-For the handful of Netflix movies that get limited theatrical releases, like The Irishman and Marriage Story, the company has not participated in the industry standard of sharing box-office grosses with the public.
+For the handful of Netflix movies that gets limited theatrical releases, like The Irishman and Marriage Story, the company has not participated in the industry standard of sharing box-office grosses with the public.
 Which, in a town famous for singing its own praises any chance it gets, inevitably leads to assumptions that the latest Netflix theatrical release, whatever it may be, flopped.

 Going forward, revealing what Stuber calls the “full business story” could curtail those kinds of negative perceptions.
 Or at least help even sophisticated observers reconcile box-office data, which is reported in dollars, with Netflix viewership, which is reported in member households.